 What is the Health Test?

-As part of your Flo service, and one of the main features of your Flo by Moen Smart Water Shutoff, a daily automatic Health Test is performed to ensure your home’s plumbing system is leak free.
+As part of your Flo service, and one of the main features of your Flo Smart Water Monitor and Shutoff, a daily automatic Health Test is performed to ensure your home’s plumbing system is leak free.
 This automatic test will run during the hours when you’re least likely to use water, and will be canceled and re-tested should you use any water for the duration of the test.
-When this is exactly can vary from user to user as Flo will do it’s best to not disturb your regular water usage schedule.
+When this is exactly can vary from user to user as Flo Smart Water Monitor and Shutoff will do it’s best to not disturb your regular water usage schedule.

 How does the Health Test work?

-During the Health Test, the Smart Water Shutoff will close its valve, preventing any water supply from influencing your home.
-While the water is shut off, Flo will monitor the stability of the water within your pipes for the next several minutes.
+During the Health Test, the Flo Smart Water Monitor and Shutoff will close its valve, preventing any water supply from influencing your home.
+While the water is shut off, the Flo Smart Water Monitor and Shutoff will monitor the stability of the water within your pipes for the next several minutes.
 If there is very little to no pressure change, you will pass your test.
 However, if you have a drippy fixture or a leak at any point, the health check will fail, and Flo will notify you in the morning.

 How sensitive is the Health Test?

-The Flo by Moen Smart Water Shutoff is able to pick up a drip as slow as 1 drop per minute.
+The Flo Smart Water Monitor and Shutoff is able to pick up a drip as slow as 1 drop per minute.
 Such a small drip will not be visible on your apps “Current Flow” meter.
 This is because a small drip is not moving enough water to be detected as water flow.

 What should I do if I fail my Health Test?